mhausenblas/right-size-guide/README.md

         [OPTIONAL] The time in seconds to perform peak resource usage assessment (default 10) -target string
-        The filesystem path of the binary or script to assess
+        The filesystem path of the binary or script to assess -version
+        Print the version of rsg and exit
 ```

 ### Assessing the idle resource usage